-Pathogenic mtDNAs having a large-scale deletion (Δ mtDNA), called the "common deletion," or a point mutation, induce defects of mitochondrial oxidative phosphorylation (mitochondrial respiration defects) and manifest as a wide variety of mitochondrial diseases (Larsson and Clayton 1995; Wallace 1999).
-It has been well documented that Δ mtDNA is responsible for three clinical phenotypes of mitochondrial diseases: Kearns-Sayre syndrome (KSS), progressive external ophthalmoplegia, and Pearson syndrome (PS) (DiMauro and Garone 2011).
+Pathogenic mtDNAs having a large-scale deletion (Δ mtDNA) or a point mutation, induce defects of mitochondrial oxidative phosphorylation (mitochondrial respiration defects) and manifest a wide variety of mitochondrial diseases (Larsson and Clayton.
+1995; Wallace.
+1999).
+It has been well documented that Δ mtDNA is responsible for three clinical phenotypes of mitochondrial diseases: Kearns-Sayre syndrome (KSS), progressive external ophthalmoplegia (PEO), and Pearson syndrome (PS) (DiMauro and Garone.
+2011).
 KSS is usually sporadic and is characterized by early onset (<20 years of age), lactic acidosis, chronic progressive external ophthalmoplegia, pigmentary retinopathy, heart block, diabetes, deafness, cerebellar abnormalities, and renal failure.
-Progressive external ophthalmoplegia is mainly a skeletal muscle disorder and is characterized by late-onset progressive external ophthalmoplegia, lactic acidosis, myopathy, and exercise intolerance.
+PEO is mainly a skeletal muscle disorder and is characterized by late-onset progressive external ophthalmoplegia, lactic acidosis, myopathy, and exercise intolerance.
 PS is a rare disorder of early infancy that is characterized mainly by sideroblastic anemia.
 At present, the precise mechanism by which Δ mtDNA can cause different disease phenotypes is unclear, although it has been considered that different loads of Δ mtDNA in tissues are important to establish the multiple disease phenotypes.